ustun/blog.ustunozgur.com/_posts/2015-06-17-how_to_be_a_great_javascript_software_developer.md

 [JavaScript Allongé](https://leanpub.com/javascript-allonge/),
 [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) and [Eloquent JavaScript](http://eloquentjavascript.net/).
-These can be purchased as ebooks or dead tree formatAlso, not a book but for Mozilla's Developer Network has a good
+These can be purchased as ebooks or dead tree format.
+Also, not a book but for Mozilla's Developer Network has a good
 [guide on JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide).